-- With the various role-playing exercises, we are now at a stage where we can play the main game, the comic game of life. - In this comic game we allow ourselves to interpret life as a comedic screenplay, where we can begin to laugh without hostility or mockery at things that until now we have taken very
+With the various role-playing exercises we have already done, which have allowed us to control our emotions and excitements to a great degree, we are now at a stage where we can play the main game, the comic game of life.
+Life is a comedy for those who think, but a tragedy for those who feel.

-• Laughing at things that we have taken seriously is being playful, and not a sign of disrespect or contempt for anyone including ourselves.

-- Our laughter takes place with compassion and love for the child. - The goal is come to believe that unlike the past, in this game we can see our problems and issues in a positive light and with a sense of humour and joy.
+- In this comic game we allow ourselves to interpret life as a comedic screenplay, where we can begin to laugh without hostility or mockery at things that until now we have taken very seriously. - Laughing at things that we have taken seriously is a test, and is in no way a sign of disrespect or ridicule of ourselves or things we have done or said in the past. - Our laughter takes place with compassion for the child. - The goal is that we can come to believe that unlike the past, in this game we can see our problems and issues in a positive light and with a sense of joy.